Investment markets and key developments

 Source: Macrobond, AMP

-After weakening in recent weeks, the iron ore price stabilised at just under $90/tonne which is down from over $100/tonne at the beginning of July, so it’s been a decent decline which is mostly due to concern around the Chinese economy.
+After weakening in recent weeks, the iron ore price rose this week to $91/tonne after dropping to $88/tonne last which.
+Although, this is still down from over $100/tonne at the beginning of July, so it’s been a decent decline in price which is mostly due to concern around the Chinese economy.
 Commodities revenue is a big swing factor in Australia’s budget receipts.
 But, the iron ore price is basically tracking in line with Treasury’s forecasts in the budget (see the chart below) which expect prices to fall to $80 by September and $60 by March 2025.
 So, a hit to the budget will only occur if prices go below these assumptions.

 Source: Bloomberg, Treasury, AMP